 - Hypothalamic-Pituitary-Adrenal (HPA) axis suppression: the HPA axis is a highly interdependent endocrine unit which monitors various hormone levels and responds by releasing appropriate stimulatory or inhibitory hormones.
 Depressed HPA activity is characterized by decreased levels of cortisol production, and can occur due to the supplementation of synthetic cortisol in topical steroid preparations.
 Impairment may be confined solely to adrenals or extend to the hypothalamus and pituitary glands and their respective hormones.

 - Hyperglycemia/Type 2 diabetes: Corticosteroids increase insulin resistance thus allowing blood glucose levels to rise and remain higher.

 - Hypertrichosis/hirsutism: excessive hair growth, or male patterned hair growth in women.

 - Linear Growth Retardation: suppression of the pituitary gland (due to HPA axis suppression) leads to stunted growth in children.

-- Red Skin Syndrome: also known as Topical Steroid Addiction (TSA) or Topical Steroid Withdrawal (TSW), RSS can arise from topical steroids being applied to the skin for medical or cosmetic purposes.
+- Topical Steroid Withdrawal Syndrome: also known as Topical Steroid Addiction (TSA) or Red Skin Syndrome (RSS), can arise from topical steroids being applied to the skin for medical or cosmetic purposes.
 Characterized by red, itchy, stinging, burning skin which appears after ceasing topical steroid treatments, or even between treatments.
-As topical steroid therapy is withdrawn to effectively treat RSS, multiple local and systemic symptoms emerge and resolve over time.
+As topical steroid therapy is withdrawn to effectively treat TSWS, multiple local and systemic symptoms emerge and eventually resolve over a long period of time.